 - In Sucker Punch, Blue plans to rape Baby Doll after her lobotomy as revenge, but he's put off by how Uncanny Valley she is after the procedure.

 - In The Matrix, Trinity does this to Neo's real body while his mind is away in the Matrix.

 - The title character is conceived this way in The World According to Garp.
 His father is a former ball turret gunner who has lost essentially all cognitive function; his mother is a nurse who wants a child but not a husband.

-- In slasher spoof Shriek if You Know What I Did Last Friday the Thirteenth, this is how the teen Butt Monkey Boner ultimately decides to lose his virginity.
+- In slasher spoof Shriek If You Know What I Did Last Friday the 13th, this is how the teen Butt-Monkey Boner ultimately decides to lose his virginity.
 He's killed before he gets a chance to rape the girl.

 - The made-for-TV movie She Woke Up Pregnant is about a sleazy dentist who rapes his patients when they're under heavy sedatives after performing dental surgery on them, and the main character is a woman who winds up pregnant because of this and decides to fight back.

 - Rare male example in Purgatory.
 Rose kisses Sonny, her love interest who she'd had an Almost Kiss with before, after he's beaten up and seems to be unconscious in the doctor's office.
 His eyes are half open again when she pulls back.

 - Pretty much the entire point of Sleeping Beauty 2011 (2011): a disaffected young woman takes a job in which she is sedated and wealthy clients are allowed to do whatever they wish with her, with the stipulation that they cannot leave any marks on her and cannot penetrate her (though this goes disturbingly unspecified).